VEZT

-Interactions
+Function

-Role in Adherens Junctions
+Adherens junctions

 The protein vezatin has been shown to play a critical role in the maintenance and formation of adherens junctions in many epithelial cells.
 Adherens junctions are composed primarily of E-cadherin, alpha and beta catenins and other proteins such as actin and myosin.
 The junctions formed are vital in creating cell-cell contacts and do so via the interactions of all the different components.
 E-cadherins on separate cells use calcium based interactions to bind, whilst the catenins bind the cadherins to the actin cytoskeleton of each cell, thus creating the cadherin-catenin complex.
 Vezatin co-localises with E-cadherin at these cell-cell junctions suggesting that in fact it is involved within adherens junctions.
 E-cadherin is an important transmembrane molecule in creating and facilitating adherens junctions, particularly in epithelial cells.
 Furthermore, vezatin does not appear at focal adhesion sites and does not co-localise with desmogleins, which are molecules present in desmosomes, suggesting it is solely responsible for interactions within the adherens junction.
 Additionally, in cells lacking E-cadherin and thus unable to form cell-cell contacts, vezatin displayed a cytoplasmic distribution.

 Another key component of this junction is the protein myosin VIIA and primarily its interaction with vezatin.
 Myosins are mechanochemical proteins which interact with actins and enzymatically convert ATP to ADP in order to facilitate a motor function.
 Myosin VIIA is an unconventional member of the myosin family and is heavily expressed within ciliated epithelium such as that in the nose and the ear.
 Myosin VIIA has a similar structure to all other myosins, with a motor, neck and actin-binding domain, but is unique due to its short tail domain.
 Vezatin has been shown to interact with this tail domain due to co-localisation of both molecules in mouse inner-ear epithelial cells.
 However, this interaction was only observed during cell-cell contact junctions, otherwise the proteins are dispersed through the cytoplasm in individual cells.
 These results taken together suggest that vezatin plays a crucial role in the cadherin-catenin complex which is essential for cell-cell adhesion.